timothycohen/battleship/src/README.md

 ### bugs:
 - [ ] gameboard overflows on very small screens (385px)
-- [ ] if the attacker clicks quickly, they can send multiple attacks on one round. need a flag or debounce function
+- [ ] background doesn't extend to bottom in phone landscape mode
+- [ ] rarely the pass animation plays twice and sends the board to the next player

 ### Keywords used in code:
 - DEVTOOL